Alternate Currencies#

 On budget lines#

-• The Fixed Job Price checkbox is selected, which indicates that a job resource price was used.
+- The Fixed Project Price checkbox is selected, which indicates that a project resource price was used.

 On sales documents#

-As an example, you use the number of the job set up earlier to create a new sales order.
+As an example, you use the number of the project set up earlier to create a new sales order.

 Note